Bullets Over Broadway: Production

 The film's locales include the duplex co-op on the 22nd floor of 5 Tudor City Place in Manhattan.

 The film's title may have been an homage to a lengthy sketch of the same title from the 1950s television show Caesar's Hour; one of Allen's first jobs in television was writing for Sid Caesar specials after the initial run of the show.

 The film featured the last screen appearance of Benay Venuta.
 Allen cast her in a cameo role as a well-wishing wealthy theatre patron.
-She died of lung cancer months after the film opened.
+She died of lung cancer in September 1995.